He who has a “why” to live, can bear almost any “how”.

 Finally, when it comes to your moving-away values, they will certainly always be there.
 If they don’t cause any major conflicts, then you won’t need to make too many adjustments in these areas of your life.
 However, if they do get in the way of your moving-toward values and this affects the daily choices and decisions you make, then you might need to make some adjustments to the psychological rules that govern your moving-away values.
 We’ll discuss this in detail in the next section.

 So why might you want to transform your values?

-You might for instance want to change or adjust your values the moment you realize that they are taking you somewhere you don’t want to go.
-For instance your values might not be aligned with your goals or your life’s purpose, and as a result they are taking you in another direction.
+You might, for instance, want to change or adjust your values the moment you realize that they are taking you somewhere you don’t want to go.
+For instance, your values might not be aligned with your goals or your life’s purpose, and as a result, they are taking you in another direction.
 This direction just doesn’t feel right.
 There appear to be conflicts, or something just seems to be missing.
 What’s missing is the foundational support your goals need from your values that will help you attain the long-term outcomes you would like to realize in your life.

 Let’s look at this another way.
 If you keep living out your current values, then you will continue to manifest the same results over and over again.
 Nothing will change.
 Things will simply stay the same, and you will fail to make the progress you have been hoping for.

 It’s therefore up to you to decide today that you will commit yourself to a better path — a more consistent path that is congruent with your goals and objectives, life’s purpose, and with essentially the kind of person you would like to become.
-It’s only when you change your value hierarchy and then consciously act on in, that is when your decisions will change and your behaviors will shift — ultimately transforming your results.
+It’s only when you change your value hierarchy and then consciously act on it, that is when your decisions will change and your behaviors will shift — ultimately transforming your results.